jonathanye29/unit3_project/README.md

 ## System Diagram
 ![jojojojojojo](https://user-images.githubusercontent.com/111751273/218300364-847958a7-0dfe-4322-96aa-054a088358a8.png)
-Fig 1.
-The figure above shows the system diagram for the proposed solution.
+Fig. 1 The figure above shows the system diagram for the proposed solution.
+It serves as a visual representation of the system and its components, and their relationships to each other.
+As shown above, the application will run on Python and KivyMD.
+The application will have various inputs from the user, which will all be stored within a database using SQLite.
+All of this will be executed within the Pycharm application, which will then display the output on a screen.

 ## Wireframe Diagram
 ![project3wireframe](https://user-images.githubusercontent.com/111751273/222183981-e5c23a00-11df-4f00-8393-bb5c2cb1d2c7.jpg)
-Fig 2.
+Fig. 2 This is the wireframe for the application.

+As showing above in Fig. 2, the wireframe details how the application will look.
+The wireframe also details the plan of how different screens will appear through different buttons.
+The arrows that extend from the button to the screen serve to show the user which screen will open when they press and release the button.
+However, with two exceptions, the 'Search Flight' screen and the 'Airport Map' screen both open a pop-up window when the user clicks on the 'Search' (Search Flight Screen) or 'Show Map' (Airport Flight Map Screen) button.
+The purpose of this wireframe diagram is to give a visual representation of the user interface design that outlines the structure and layout of the application.

 ## ER Diagram
 ![projectERdiagram](https://user-images.githubusercontent.com/111751273/221607890-1596d013-bce7-429e-8da9-3bda8b66235d.jpg)

-Fig 3.
-This is the ER Diagram showing the two tables: users, allflights.
+Fig. 3 This is the ER Diagram showing the two tables: users, allflights.

 ## Flow Diagrams

-Fig 4.

-Fig 5.

-Fig 6.
+Fig. 4

+Fig. 5

+Fig. 6
 ## Test Plan

 | Test Type | Target | Procedure | Expected Outcome |